awslabs/aws-lambda-web-adapter/examples/remix/README.md

 npx create-remix@latest --template remix-run/remix/templates/express
 ```

-Using AWS Lambda Adapter, you can package this web application into Docker image, push to ECR, and deploy to Lambda, ECS/EKS, or EC2.
+Using AWS Lambda Web Adapter, you can package this web application into Docker image, push to ECR, and deploy to Lambda, ECS/EKS, or EC2.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yaml` file in the root folder contains the application definition.